oliviawestmacottssw/SSW.Rules.Content/rules/do-you-avoid-validating-xml-documents-unnecessarily/rule.md

 - Parse using XmlDocument with XmlValidatingReader: length 1619608 - 1862 ms

-You can disable validation when using the XmlDocument object by passing an XmlTextReader instead of the XmlValidatingTextReader:​
+You can disable validation when using the XmlDocument object by passing an XmlTextReader instead of the XmlValidatingTextReader:

-​XmlDocument report = new XmlDocument();
+XmlDocument report = new XmlDocument();
  XmlTextReader tr = new XmlTextReader(Configuration.LastReportPath);
  report.Load(tr);